the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-location.md

 This section provides guidance that is most relevant for in-person or hybrid events.

-Whether it's a conference, seminar, or any gathering, the venue's physical location, its layout, and surrounding infrastructure can significantly influence the experience of attendees with lived experience, especially those with disabilities.
+Whether it's a conference, seminar, or any gathering, the venue's physical location, its layout, and the surrounding infrastructure can significantly influence the experience of attendees with lived experience, especially those with disabilities.
-See the Choosing a Venue section below ({ref}`cl-inclusive-events-choosing-venue`) for a specific list of considerations to review when touring and comparing potential locations.
+Where an inaccessible venue can present barriers that hinder participation and severely limit the ability of people with lived experience to engage in your event, a universally inclusive venue can make your attendees feel comfortable, supported, and welcomed.

-Identifying and addressing the access needs of your attendees will help to both foster a welcoming environment and ensure that all attendees are able to fully engage in your event.
+Identifying the scope of your event and ensuring that the access needs of your attendees are addressed will help to both foster a welcoming environment and ensure that all attendees are able to fully engage in your event.
+As with all planning, reflect on how you will get input and feedback from your attendees with lived experience in order to identify which areas to prioritize.

 (cl-inclusive-events-choosing-venue)=
 ## Choosing a Venue